zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Converts a :zeek:type:`string` to a :zeek:type:`port`.

-   :s: The :zeek:type:`string` to convert.
+   :param s: The :zeek:type:`string` to convert.

    :returns: A :zeek:type:`port` converted from *s*.